When planning and creating our co-op, we were faced with a multitude of questions that needed answers. Here ya go.

 What kind of memberships does ASPCO offer?

-ASPCO offers three tiers of membership: Artist Members, Associate Members, and Project Members.
-Artist Members make up the highest tier, with the most rights and responsibilities, and typically use the Co-op facilities the most.
-Associate Members have fewer responsibilities and use the facilities less.
+ASPCO offers four tiers of membership: Associate Members, Artist Members, Power Users and Project Members.
+Power Users and Artist Members make up the highest tiers, with the most rights and responsibilities, and typically are Members who use the Co-op facilities the most.
+Associate Members have fewer responsibilities and typically use the facilities less.
 Project Members access the facilities on a periodic basis.

 How do I apply for membership?